 Dr. Mehta will then obtain a careful history, including medical conditions that may affect your ability to undergo and recover from surgery.
 Any history of adverse reactions to anesthesia or medications commonly given before, during, and after surgery is also determined.

 This discussion is followed by a thorough examination of your ears.
 Dr. Mehta measures your ears very precisely, to determine the distance from your ears to the side of your head and the various angles involved.
 This process allows Dr. Mehta to begin to formulate a surgical plan.
-Following the examination, Dr. Mehta will photograph your face and ears from several different angles.
+Dr. Mehta or our Medical Assistant, Kelli, will photograph your face and ears from several different angles.
 The images are displayed on his computer, enabling both Dr. Mehta and you to inspect your ears in detail.

 After your consultation, Jill, our Office Coordinator, will assist you with scheduling your surgery, pre- and postoperative appointments and schedule a second consultation for you, should you so desire.